 In short, yes.
 A majority of pigments do.
 There have been some MRI complications reported in the past where inferior pigments have been used, but I use high quality LI pigments and the consensus is that MRI’s are not a problem for LI Pigments.
 It really comes down to the quality of ingredients used and the level of heavy metals.
 LI uses top grade ingredients and they are tested regularly to meet all required EU regulations.

-I send you home with an aftercare card with instructions.
 Good results really do depend on how well you care for your brows post treatment.
-In short you will need to avoid sweating for 48 hours, water and steam for 10 days, and apply an aftercare balm 3-4 times a day.
-Active skincare ingredients such as AHA, Glycolic acids and Retinoids are to be avoided long-term to avoid early pigment loss or discoloration.
+In short, you will need to wipe your brows regularly for two days to keep them free of lymph and avoid sweating for at least 48 hours.
+It is also important to keep them free from water, skincare and steam for 7 days.
+I will give you some aftercare balm which you will apply 3-4 times daily from day three onwads.
+UV rays, skincare ingredients such as AHA, Glycolic acids and Retinoids are to be avoided long-term to avoid early pigment loss or discoloration.

 This is totally normal.
-They’ll darken at first and from day five onward you can expect your brows to start fading.
-Some are relieved and others disappointed.
-This is all a part of the process and some will fade more than others.
+They’ll darken at first as the pigment oxidises and from day four onwards you can expect your brows to start fading.
+The colour will continue to change in between appointments.
+Some are relieved when the colour softens and others disappointed.
+It is important to trust the process and understand that there is a reason this procedure is completed over two sessions.

 This is part of the healing process and is temporary.
 Your brow colour will deepen overnight and appear to be even darker on day three.
 This is because a scab forms over each hair-stroke and then sloughs over the next 10 days.
 If your brows feel too dark, don’t fret.
 They will lighten from day 5 and continue to lighten for another week to 10 days.